 - "Happy Birthday, Megaman" has this spoken by the N-Team at the beginning of the episode, and ends with the Warp of Life saying it as well.

 - Totally Radical: Kevin's dialogue is embarrassingly littered with words like this.
 Also, Kevin and Lana trying to dance in '80s dance moves is particularly bad since they just look like they're having muscle spasms.
 In spades and parodied (to an extent) in a later episode.

 Game Boy: "Mondonose does not compute, please re-enter data"

 Mega Man: "Looks like Kevin will have to teach you Californish, Game Boy".

-Training Montage: In (where else?)
+- Training Montage: In (where else?)
 Videolympics.
 Even ends with them running up a big staircase.

-Whole Plot Reference: Naturally, this being the kind of show that it is, some episodes will reference the plot of a single game wholesale; for example "Mega Trouble in Mega-Land" largely references the plot of Mega Man 1, "Quest For The Potion of Power" references Zelda II: The Adventure of Link, etc (other episodes, while taking place in the world of a particular game, don't necessarily have much to do with the plot of the game in question).
+- Whole Plot Reference: Naturally, this being the kind of show that it is, some episodes will reference the plot of a single game wholesale; for example "Mega Trouble in Mega-Land" largely references the plot of Mega Man 1, "Quest For The Potion of Power" references Zelda II The Adventure Of Link, etc (other episodes, while taking place in the world of a particular game, don't necessarily have much to do with the plot of the game in question).

-You Don't Look Like You: A frequent complaint for Mega Man, Kid Icarus and especially Simon (who currently takes up the page image).
+- A frequent complaint for Mega Man, Kid Icarus and especially Simon (who currently takes up the page image).
 One-shot characters (like Pero from "Once Upon a Time Machine") can also fall into this.

-Speaking of Mega Man, the Robot Masters get hit with this hard when they appear, especially Cut Man and the Robot Masters from Mega Man 2.
+- Speaking of Mega Man, the Robot Masters get hit with this hard when they appear, especially Cut Man and the Robot Masters from Mega Man 2.